mirage/mirage-www/tmpl/wiki/xen-events.md

 ### How does MirageOS handle Xen events?

+_(Updated 2020-10-26.
+The following information is of historical interest, since MirageOS 3.9.0 our Xen backend has been revised, and only supports PVH mode and does not use mini-os anymore.)_

 MirageOS applications running on Xen are linked with [a small C library](https://github.com/mirage/mirage-platform/tree/master/xen/runtime/kernel) derived from